madebyzeus/boxstarter-build-windows/README.md

 1. Verify that Chocolatey is installed on your local machine by running ```choco --version```.
 If Chocolatey is not installed, download and run the choco-install.ps1 file from this repo.
 2. Once the Chocolatey install is compete, install the Boxstarter software package by running ```CINST Boxstarter``` from an elevated command prompt.
+3. You can use and run the default ```chocolatey-recipe.txt``` file if a simple install of the already committed packages is what you need.
+Otherwise feel free to fork this project and modify as needed.